AEC • Touchless Systems • Hygiene • Operations • Specification

 The report evaluates integrated hygiene systems across four lenses:

-• Performance & Reliability: Sensor accuracy and latency, dosing repeatability, MTBF, multi‑feed architecture, ingress ratings.
+- Performance & Reliability: Sensor accuracy and latency, dosing repeatability, MTBF, multi-feed architecture, ingress ratings.

-• Design & User Experience: Intuitive sightlines to sensors, ADA reach, coordinated finish families, noise and spray management.
+- Design & User Experience: Intuitive sightlines to sensors, ADA reach, coordinated finish families, noise and spray management.

-• Sustainability & Compliance: Bulk‑soap savings vs. cartridges, auto shut‑off, flow optimization, maintenance intervals.
+- Sustainability & Compliance: Bulk-soap savings vs. cartridges, auto shut-off, flow optimization, maintenance intervals.

-• Integration & Operations: Top‑fill access, centralized reservoirs, battery vs. AC, compatibility with custodial workflows and commissioning checklists.
+- Integration & Operations: Top-fill access, centralized reservoirs, battery vs. AC, compatibility with custodial workflows and commissioning checklists.

 Relevance to Project Phases

-• Programming & SD: Map fixture counts, traffic modeling, refill logistics, and custodial routes.
+- Programming & SD: Map fixture counts, traffic modeling, refill logistics, and custodial routes.

-• DD: Select product families; confirm mounting heights, clearances, and power; coordinate countertop penetrations and splash zones.
+- DD: Select product families; confirm mounting heights, clearances, and power.
+Coordinate countertop penetrations and splash zones.

-• CA & Commissioning: Verify sensor calibration and dosing; document baseline settings and refill procedures.
+- CA & Commissioning: Verify sensor calibration and dosing; document baseline settings and refill procedures.

-• Operations: Track consumables and battery cycles; schedule preventative maintenance to sustain performance.
+- Operations: Track consumables and battery cycles; schedule preventative maintenance to sustain performance.

 Audience Notes

-For Academics (Building Science/Public Health): Align contact‑event reductions with measured water/soap use profiles and maintenance data in real environments.
+For Academics (Building Science/Public Health): In live situations, make sure that contact-event reductions match.
+They should be according to measured water/soap and maintenance data.

 How to Use This Document

-• Start with Technology Overview to compare sensing, dosing, and feed architectures.
+- Start with Technology Overview to compare sensing, dosing, and feed architectures.

-• Use the Specification Playbook to translate targets into submittal language.
+- Use the Specification Playbook to translate targets into submittal language.

-• Consult Design Patterns for ergonomic, accessible fixture layouts.
+- Consult Design Patterns for ergonomic, accessible fixture layouts.

-• Apply O&M checklists to protect warranties and lifecycle value.
+- Apply O&M checklists to protect warranties and lifecycle value.

 Forward Look